I grew up deer hunting whitetails in Georgia and we didn’t get much snow and I never got to hunt in it. Well I moved to Kansas and all that changed.

 The snow has arrived here in Kansas and it got me thinking about the whitetails and how they survive the tough winter conditions.

-I have been in Kansas for almost three years now and being from the south I had never seen any whitetails that were starving to death but I saw a young doe last winter that was laying in the snow starving to death and it is not pretty.
+I have been in Kansas for almost three years now.
+Being from the south I had never seen any whitetails that were starving to death.
+I saw a young doe last winter.
+Laying in the snow starving to death and it was not pretty.
 I know the old saying “only the strong survive” but it was sad.
-I have a deer hunting honey hole behind my house and during the cold winter months I like to keep corn out back there to help the whitetails.
+We have a deer hunting honey hole behind my house.
+During the cold winter months I like to keep corn out back there to help the whitetails.

 It can get expensive but I feed them when I can.
-Food plots and supplemental feeding or having agriculture crops late in the season can tremendously help the overall health of the herd along with balancing the buck to doe ratio.
-Click the following link for more information onuality deer management.
+Food plots and supplemental feeding or having agriculture crops late in the season can tremendously help the the herd.
+Along with balancing the buck to doe ratio.
+Click the following link for more information on quality deer management.